lucyokenyuri/alx-system_engineering-devops/0x01-shell_permissions/README.md

- a directory called my dir with permissions 751 in the working directory
+a script that changes the group owner to school for the file hello